What was I thinking when I agreed to visit the Shard?

 The view from the Shard in London

 The panoramic view of London was stunning.
 Through my fear, I could see how gorgeous the view was.
 Towner and I found an empty table to sit at that was against the wall so I could feel a bit more stable.
 We sat there until I was calm, cooled down a bit and was ready to try to move forward.

 Towner took my camera and snapped some lovely pictures as I couldn’t take my eyes off of the view or take my hands from the wall long enough to take any nice pictures myself!
-As I started to feel a little less frightened, I slowly made myself walk as closely as I could to the window.
-I was feeling a bit more relaxed luckily!
+As I started to feel a little less frightened, I slowly made myself walk as close as I could to the window.
+I was feeling a bit more relaxed, luckily!

 It took me a while of just sitting at the table, plastered against the wall, to feel comfortable enough to get up and slowly edge towards the windows.
 I must have looked hilarious to people around me as I did a sort of sideways dance with my arms extended for balance.
 Still far away enough from the window to feel safe, but getting closer with each breath!